-Thoughts on the appreciation of the little things in life especially when life is difficult.
+Thoughts on the appreciation of the little things.

 Being on the coronavirus lockdown isn’t too dissimilar to my normal life.
 (Introverts, can I get an Amen?)
 I can be an extrovert if I have to and I’m pretty good at it.
 But, staying away from other people is my preferred state.
 Except for some of you and you know who you are.

 I have to say one of the things I desperately miss is going out to eat.
 My waistline isn’t missing it, which is a good thing.
 Almost every week my guy and I pop into our favorite local Tex-Mex spot and enjoy what I consider to be the best margarita ever.
 Our spot has a very “Cheers” vibe to it so that when we walk in all the bartenders call us by name, even my name which no one ever remembers, and proceeds to start our margs before we ever sit down to order.
 It just feels good.
 And it’s fun and the margaritas are delicious.

 I know, missing a margarita is the absolute least important thing ever.
 But being a creature of habit and finding comfort in stupid little things, that stupid little thing is missed.
 I think about the staff and about how much they must be struggling.
 Hang in there with me for the point but please know I am also a perilous empath and I think about all those suffering constantly.